Matthew-L/GTC-Web/README.md

 - A medium set averages 16 lbs
 - A heavy set averages 18 lbs
 - Try to keep all strings to a tension of +- 1 lb of the average tension, but do not let the tension keep you from experimenting with what feels natural.
+- When you are happy with your string tensions buy a set from a custom string set vendor such as [Circle K](http://circlekstrings.com/store/single_strings_guitar.html) or [La Bella](http://www.labella.com/products/hrs-custom/)
 ## What is Coming Next

 Major: